Call Now Free Quote

 If you are seeing coping joint failure, sill deterioration, mortar loss, or limestone surface damage on a pre-war Lake Forest property, call (847) 713-1648 or schedule an assessment online.
 We identify what is causing active damage, establish the correct repair sequence, and specify the materials the job requires.

 For further reading on historic masonry across the North Shore, see Historic Masonry Restoration: Preserving Chicagoland’s Heritage and Georgian Colonial Brick Maintenance.
-For mortar specification and repointing method, see our tuckpointing services.
+For the mortar specification question, see our coverage of lime mortar vs. Portland cement and tuckpointing services.

 Indiana Salem limestone is still being quarried.
 Matching a 1920 estate facade is a sourcing problem, not a fabrication problem.